pixelgrade/guides/components/hero.md

 ?>
 ```

 One more **important thing about the location of this hook:** the component's markup is devised to be inserted in an `<article>` inside the `<header>`.
-This way we keep things semanthic and consistent with other behaviours like multipages.
+This way we keep things semantic and consistent with other behaviours like multipages.

 The Hero component provides its own **.scss layout logic** that should be included in your theme's scss, located at `/components/hero/scss/_main.scss`.